The Oppressed

-The band has split and re-formed several times, the first occasion in 1984 after which Moreno focused on his record labels, Oi!
+The band has split and re-formed several times, the first occasion being in 1984, after which Moreno focused on his record labels, Oi!
 Records and Ska Records for the remainder of the decade.

-Their most recent split was in 2016, but they re-formed in 2020, and continue performing today.
-The present day line-up is Roddy Moreno (vocals/guitar), fellow founder member Russell "Ducky" Payne (guitar), Che Jones (drums) and Ross Goldworthy (bass).
+After splitting in 2016, they re-formed in 2020 with a line-up of Roddy Moreno (vocals/guitar), fellow founder member Russell "Ducky" Payne (guitar), Che Jones (drums) and Ross Goldworthy (bass).